cbaggers/tables/plan-again.md

 - a `query` can only be bound to one `query-set`.
 If you need common behavior, factor this out into it's own function.

 - originally has though of handling `frame`s in this too, but I want to see if I can avoid that and instead be more gpu like.
-We do work and provide `event`s.
+We do work and provide `flag`s.
 The rest is left to the engine

 - 'Query pagesize' lib.
 Not neccesary though. just start with 2mb